 Rectangle Body Shape: Complete Style Guide

 Not sure if you're a rectangle shape?
-Take our quiz
+Take our free quiz

 Rectangle Body Shape Measurements

-Understanding your measurements helps confirm if you have a rectangle body shape.
-Here are the typical proportions:
+Knowing your measurements is the quickest way to confirm whether you have a rectangle body shape.
+Here is what to look for:

 Proportion Guidelines